 Impressions & Media Mentions

-What it measures: The number of impressions in search, social media, news sites, and brand mentions in the media.
+What it measures: The number of impressions in search, social media, news sites, and media mentions of the brand.

-Why it matters: Even if a person didn’t click, they remembered the name.
-This works as a “soft warm-up” for the next time they see your offer, triggering the familiar brand effect.
+Why it matters: Even if a person doesn’t click, they remember the name.
+This works as a “soft warm-up” for the next time they see your offer, and the familiarity effect will kick in.

-Example: An iGaming PR campaign that resulted in only 5 major publications increased the number of branded queries on Google by 32% within a month.
+Example: A PR campaign in iGaming that resulted in only 5 major publications increased the number of branded queries on Google by 32% within a month.

-How to measure: Mention, Brand24, Meltwater, or even free Google Alerts.
+How to calculate: Mention, Brand24, Meltwater, or even free Google Alerts.

 Engagement Rate (likes, comments, shares)

-What it measures: How much your content makes people interact with it.
+What it measures: How much your content makes people engage with it.

 Why it matters: A high ER means that the message has entered the emotional field of the audience, and even without a sale, you increase loyalty.

-Example: A case study of a fashion brand where a series of behind-the-scenes posts showed an ER 2.3 times higher than average, leading to a +15% increase in sales in the next collection without additional advertising.
+Example: The case of a fashion brand where a series of posts about the behind-the-scenes showed an ER 2.3 times higher than average, which led to +15% of sales in the next collection without additional advertising.

-How to calculate: On social media through built-in analytics (Meta Insights, LinkedIn Analytics), on blogs through tools such as Hotjar or Plausible.
+How to calculate: On social media through built-in analytics (Meta Insights, LinkedIn Analytics), on blogs through tools like Hotjar or Plausible.

 Time on Page & Scroll Depth

-Why it matters: If a visitor spends 2–3 minutes on a page and reads 80% of the material, they are genuinely interested.
-If it’s 20 seconds and 10%, the content is not engaging or does not meet expectations.
+Why it matters: If a visitor spends 2-3 minutes on a page and reads 80% of the material, he is really interested.
+If it’s 20 seconds and 10%, the content doesn’t catch the eye or doesn’t meet expectations.

-Example: A marketplace that rewrote its product category descriptions in a “useful guide” format increased the average time on page from 45 seconds to 2 minutes and conversion to purchase by 12%.
+Example: A marketplace that rewrote the description of product categories in the “useful guide” format increased the average time on the page from 45 seconds to 2 minutes, and the conversion rate by 12%.

 How to calculate: Google Analytics 4, Hotjar, Crazy Egg.